 - Substance misuse

 - Childhood/adult: emotional, psychological and sexual abuse

 - Life stages and transitions

 I am a registered member of the British Association for Counselling and Psychotherapy and I adhere to their code of professional standards and ethical framework.
 I have public indemnity insurance and undertake continuous professional development to ensure my learning is regularly updated.

 It can feel difficult to know where to start or how to cope when we are experiencing distressing events, thoughts and feelings.
 Being heard, accepted, validated and shown compassion can make a real difference to how we feel about ourselves and others.

 Counselling offers the time and space to reflect on and process our thoughts and feelings and the painful times we can all go through as human beings.
 Counselling is not about giving advice or me telling you what to do.
 It is about exploring the issues or concerns you have in your life and discovering how to move forward in the best possible way for you.

-Appointments are generally arranged on a weekly basis.
+Appointments are generally arranged on a weekly or at times a fortnightly basis.
 The length of time you work with me can either be for a short period of 6-12 sessions, medium 13-24 sessions or long 24 weeks +.
 We will review the work regularly reflecting on how counselling is being experienced and what changes are occurring for you.